Branding

 Files to prepare

-Place the annual report in an envelope and post it to European Design’s Greek office (to arrive no later than February 23rd, 2024).
+Place the report in an envelope and post it to the European Design Greek office.

 Included